 Hello.
-I'm a Founding Partner at Work & Company, a Product Design and Strategy firm in Brooklyn, New York.
+I'm a Founding Partner at Work & Co, a Product Design and Development firm in Brooklyn, New York.
 Previously I was Partner, User Experience at Huge, where I headed the UX discipline across seven offices worldwide.
 I'm a designer.

 Get in touch

 Long bio: I started my career in Brazil where I led design in a team at Globo.com—the largest media company in Latin America.
 We did good work at the time, including the creation of the most popular sports site in the country (but the current version is not my original design).

 While at Globo, I wrote a book about User Experience that ended up becoming very popular with the local design community.
 It sells pretty well to this day, even though it was written in 2005.
 The publishers constantly ask me to write another version, but it's unlikely I'll ever do it.
 I find no joy in writting and I have much more responsibilities now than I used to - I was only 26 when I did it.

 I moved to the United States to work at Huge as an interaction designer in 2007—recruited by Gene, when the company was only 60 people.
 I worked my way up and in three years I was made partner.
 I led the design of some of Huge's most successful projects - including HBO GO, TED Talks, Pepsi Refresh, CNN.com, and Itaú.
 I also founded the Rio de Janeiro office, helped Huge expand to Brasília and Portland, and helped grow the offices on the west coast and in Europe.

 When I left, Huge was 550 people strong.
 I had hired over 70 employees, and won 75% of the new business pitches I worked on.